andrew/ultimate-awesome/README.md

 - [awesome-time-series-papers](https://github.com/wwhenxuan/awesome-time-series-papers) - Some Awesome Time Series Paper for Time Series Analysis.
 - [awesome-face-swap](https://github.com/xh-liu-tech/awesome-face-swap) - A collection of resources on face swap.
 - [awesome-newsletter-tools](https://github.com/xiaomingx/awesome-newsletter-tools) - 😎 Awesome list of email newsletter tools, platforms, media, and software.
+- [awesome-cx-agent-studio](https://github.com/yash-kavaiya/awesome-cx-agent-studio) - A curated list of resources, tools, and skills for Google Cloud's CX Agent Studio — a low-code Gemini-powered platform for building conversational AI agents.
 - [Awesome-Shape-Correspondence](https://github.com/yzy1996/Awesome-Shape-Correspondence) - A collection of resources on Shape Correspondences and some of my reading notes.
 - [Awesome-AI-resources](https://github.com/zelalemgetahun9374/Awesome-AI-resources) - Different kinds of resources useful for learning artificial intelligence including maths and statistics.
 - [awesome-cyber-security-tools](https://github.com/0xh3xa/awesome-cyber-security-tools) - 🛡️ A curated list of commonly used tools for cybersecurity.